. . . Is Found Again

 “Mind you, this was centuries ago, not millennia; and as everyone, even you lot, knows, elvenkind left this world behind thousands of years earlier, not hundreds.
 So how could this be?
 How could Stolhme have any sort of relationship at all with us elves?

 “The answer is that elvenkind was not gone, not completely.
 We remained tethered to this world.
-Or more accurately, there yet remained a way to reach us, even there within that new world for which we had forsaken this one.
+Or more accurately, there yet remained a way to reach us, even there within the new world for which we had forsaken this one.
 A portal, which linked the two worlds, bound them together.
 An ancient portal, devised by neither man nor elf.
 Indestructible.
 Its creators unknown.
 Gods and Goddesses, perhaps?”
 The elf taps his chin.

 “Perhaps.
 What is known is this — the portal existed.
 And it linked this world, which you know as Halvera, to our new home, which is called, Greensake.
 This link remained even after we elves left Halvera behind.
 Never to return, or so we thought.